SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-### Additions to ABAP EML Statements in ABAP Behavior Pools
+### IN LOCAL MODE Addition to ABAP EML Statements in ABAP Behavior Pools

 -   There are a [special additions when using EML in behavior pools](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abeneml_in_abp.htm).